 Discovering County Antrim

 County Antrim, located in the northeastern part of Northern Ireland, is a region renowned for its stunning landscapes and rich cultural heritage.
 From the rugged coastline along the North Channel to the rolling hills and fertile plains further inland, Antrim offers visitors a diverse array of natural wonders to explore.
-The famous Causeway Coastal Route winds its way along the coast, treating travellers to breathtaking views of rocky cliffs, secluded beaches, and charming seaside villages like Portrush and Ballycastle.
+The famous Causeway Coastal Route winds along the coast, treating travellers to breathtaking views of rocky cliffs, secluded beaches, and charming seaside villages like Portrush and Ballycastle.

 In addition to its natural beauty, County Antrim boasts a wealth of historic sites and landmarks that speak to its long and storied past.
 The imposing Carrickfergus Castle, dating back to the 12th century, stands as a testament to the region’s medieval history, while the ruins of Dunluce Castle evoke the romance and intrigue of bygone eras.
 Meanwhile, the vibrant city of Belfast offers a fascinating blend of old and new, with its bustling markets, lively pubs, and world-class museums providing endless opportunities for exploration and discovery.
-Whether hiking in the Glens of Antrim, exploring ancient ruins, or immersing oneself in the city’s vibrant culture, visitors to County Antrim are sure to be captivated by its beauty and charm.
+Whether hiking in the Glens of Antrim, exploring ancient ruins, or immersing oneself in the city’s vibrant culture, visitors to County Antrim will surely be captivated by its beauty and charm.

 A Monumental History